wkumari/draft-vandergaast-edns-client-subnet/README.md

    Increasingly, though, a class of Recursive Resolvers has arisen that handle query sources that are often not topologically close.
-The motivation for a user to configure such a Centralized Resolver varies but is usually because of some enhanced experience, such as greater cache security or applying policies regarding where users may connect.
+The motivation for having such Centralized Resolvers varies but is usually because of some enhanced experience, such as greater cache security or applying policies regarding where users may connect.
    (Although political censorship usually comes to mind here, the same actions may be used by a parent when setting controls on where a minor may connect.)
 Similarly, many ISPs and other organizations use a Centralized Resolver infrastructure that can be distant from the clients the resolvers serve.
 These cases all lead to less than desirable responses from topology-sensitive Authoritative Nameservers.

    This document defines an EDNS0 [RFC6891] option to convey network information that is relevant to the DNS message.
 It will carry